 At which moment I was more like Clarence the cross eyed lion in Daktari, as I squinted through the viewfinder (well actually at the LCD display - ed).

 Well, things have changed - we could hardly have had a meeting like that 12 years ago!
 We retired then to the Admiral Nelson and took a couple more snaps of them as they passed us again, passing through lock no. 3 on their way to moor.
-As it turned out they moored right opposite us at the Old Mill near the aforementioned junction.
+As it turned out they moored right opposite us at the Old Mill near the aforementioned j

 Above . . . .
 Sheila has just clocked the camera pointed at her from the pub lawn!